Outfit8TSB/minecraft-optimization/README.md

 * Bukkit/CraftBukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
 * Any plugin/software that enables/disables/reloads plugins on runtime.
 See [this section](#plugins-enablingdisabling-other-plugins) to understand why.
 * Many forks further downstream from Pufferfish or Purpur will encounter instability and other issues.
 If you're seeking more performance gains, optimize your server or invest in a personal private fork.
+* The Purformance Minecraft server - we don't recommend Purformance, as this server disables many basic functions of the Minecraft Server.

 ## Map pregen
 Map pregeneration, thanks to various optimizations to chunk generation added over the years is now only useful on servers with terrible, single threaded, or limited CPUs.
 Though, pregeneration is commonly used to generate chunks for world-map plugins such as Pl3xMap or Dynmap.